A version of this story appeared in the summer 2020 issue of Uncommon Path.

 Early in her pregnancy, during a text exchange about possible baby names, Rachel wrote that if they named him Santiago, they should walk the Camino with him.
 “I thought Pablo was going to say, ‘That’s insane,’” she says.
 Instead, he replied, “Absolutely.”

-Weeks later, five months after Santiago was born, they flew to Spain, where doubt crept in.
+Five months after Santiago was born, the Muldoons flew to Spain, where, despite their preparations, doubt crept in.
 Rachel wrote in her journal, “We start tomorrow.
 I’m already sore.
 I have a blister.
 I don’t know how this is going to go.”

 They spent the next 14 days navigating the trail and their new role as parents.
 Once, they opted for what they thought was a shorter route only to be met with a steep incline that took hours to conquer.
 On day six, a rock punctured their stroller’s tire, stranding them in a rural area.
 Help came in the form of three Spaniards and a patch made from a blister bandage.

 “When Santi would cry, I would feel self-conscious and worry people thought we were being irresponsible for taking him on this crazy journey,” Rachel says.
 At one point, she apologized to a fellow pilgrim, only to be reassured.
 “She said, ‘If you were home, he’d be crying at home.’”